-It’s been more than three years since news first broke of leading Melbourne restaurateur Chris Lucas recruiting Martin Benn and Vicki Wild – the duo behind Sydney’s internationally regarded Sepia – for an ambitious new venue in Melbourne.
+July 22.
+That’s when Society, Melbourne’s most anticipated restaurant of the year, will finally open.
+It’s been more than four years since news first broke of leading Melbourne restaurateur Chris Lucas recruiting Martin Benn and Vicki Wild – the duo behind Sydney’s internationally regarded Sepia – for an ambitious new venue in Melbourne.

 The fit-out, by Melbourne design firm Russell & George, will be “a contemporary reimagining of mid-century”.
 Grand yet intimate, it promises a 180-degree outlook over Collins and Exhibition streets.
 There’ll be three distinct but seamlessly connected spaces: a lavish, Martini-perfect lounge bar; a breezy terrace for al fresco dining; and a main restaurant with lofty ceilings (as well as private dining areas).